Robert Stewart, Viscount Castlereagh: Hanover, Copenhagen and Walcheren

-After the renewal of the war against Napoleon, at the urging of Castlereagh and other long-time supporters in 1804 Pitt returned as Prime Minister.
+After the renewal of the war against Napoleon, at the urging of Castlereagh and other long-time supporters in 1804 Pitt returned as prime minister.
 Castlereagh entered the new cabinet as Secretary of State for War and the Colonies.

 While pushing forward reforms of the military, he joined Pitt in endorsing an aggressive expeditionary policy.
-In October 1805, an army under General Sir George Don's was landed at the mouth of the Elbe with a view to liberating Hanover.
-Following Napoleon's triumph over the Russian and Austrian armies at Austerlitiz in December, it had to be recalled at great cost.
+In October 1805, an army under General Sir George Don was landed at the mouth of the Elbe with a view to liberating Hanover.
+Following Napoleon's triumph over the Russian and Austrian armies at Austerlitz in December, it had to be recalled at great cost.

 As the only other member of Pitt's cabinet in the House of Commons, Castlereagh became Pitt's political deputy, taking on ever more burdens as Pitt's health continued to decline.
 After Pitt's death in 1806, Castlereagh resigned amid the chaos of the Ministry of All the Talents.
 When that Government collapsed, Castlereagh again became Secretary of State for War and the Colonies in 1807, this time in the ministry of the Duke of Portland.

 In August 1807, he concurred with Foreign Secretary George Canning in authorising a British bombardment of the neutral Danish capital, Copenhagen.
 They sought to pre-emptively capture or destroy the Dano-Norwegian fleet fearing that it would fall into French hands.
 The incident precipitated both the Anglo-Russian War of 1807 and Denmark's adherence to the Continental System and alliance with France.

+In 1808 Castlereagh had been warned by Dumouriez that the best policy England could adopt with respect to colonies in Spanish America was to relinquish all ideas of military conquest by Arthur Wellesley and instead support the emancipation of the territories.
+Furthermore, Dumouriez suggested that once emancipation was achieved, a constitutional monarchy should be established with the exiled Duke of Orleans as King.

 In 1809, with the Dowager Marchioness of Downshire now manoeuvring against him in London, the debacle of the Walcheren Expedition subjected Castlereagh to particularly hostile scrutiny.